 In conjunction with the improving water quality, recent years have seen a significant recovery in the pike population to the extent that pike anglers are now fishing the loch again and catching specimens up to 26 lbs.

 The fishing season starts on Saturday 23rd March and ends in early October.

 The best months for pike on Loch Leven are April, May & June.
 From mid June onwards, growth in the prolific weed beds around the Loch reach a point where the pike withdraw into them as they form an ideal hunting ground.
 Concealed by these weed beds, the pike are hard to locate.

 All pike fishing on Loch Leven is from the same boats used by our trout anglers and the scale of charges is identical whether you are fishing for trout or pike.

 The following pike fishing methods are permitted on Loch Leven:

 - Dead bait – the dead bait has to be from marine fish only.
 Freshwater dead bait is NOT permitted due to the risk of introducing disease.

-The use of live bait of any sort is FORBIDDEN.
-The ecology of the loch is too sensitive for risks to be taken.
+The use of live bait of any sort is forbidden as the ecology of the Loch is too sensitive for risks to be taken.

 Number of Rods Permitted